whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 ### Giving Feedback

-After both group projects, we had group retros where we discussed the highs and lows of the project.
-During these periods I gave the feedback.
+After our first group project, we had group retros where we discussed the highs and lows of the project.
+During these sessions, I gave the feedback.

 ### Playing a Part